flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 - Fly-by-wire system.<br/>
-Traditional mechanical and hydro-mechanical flight control systems use a series of levers, rods, cables, pulleys, and more which pilots move to adjust control surfaces to aerodynamic conditions.
+Traditional mechanical and hydro-mechanical flight control systems use a series of levers, rods, cables, pulleys and more, which pilots move to adjust control surfaces to aerodynamic conditions.
 Their "hands on" design gives pilots a direct, tactile feel for how the aircraft is handling aerodynamic forces as they fly.
 On the other hand, mechanical systems